Global, Interdisciplinary Research

 Diverse Sources of Funding

 Situated at the convergence of science, technology, the humanities, and social science, the Ivan Allen College's research has been sponsored from a wide array of funding sources.
-Some of the past sources include:
+Some of the current and past sources include:

 - Andrew W. Mellon Foundation